Proudly Serving Allentown, Bethlehem, Easton & Nearby

 When radon is found in a home, it's important to create a mitigation plan as soon as possible to safely reduce the levels in the home.
 Along with the obvious health implications, it's also important to remember that the presence of radon is something that all real estate agents consider when looking at homes in the marketplace.

-To get in contact with an expert who can help you with radon testing and radon mitigation, contact us by phone or email today!
+To get in contact with an expert who can help you with radon mitigation, contact us by phone or email today!

 Next Step Environmental Services is a trusted member of the nationally recognized National Radon Defense network.
-We are trained, certified, and experienced in lowering the radon levels in homes throughout our service area -- including Allentown, Norristown, Lansdale and many areas nearby.
+We are trained, certified, and experienced in lowering the radon levels in homes throughout our service area -- including Allentown, Bethlehem, Easton and many areas nearby.

 Generally, a home foundation can be put on one of two categories: